oleg578/pure-renderer-ld/README.md

 # PureRenderer-LD

+Lightweight self-hosted headless renderer for SEO snapshots with auto JSON-LD.
+Positioning: Alternative to prerender.io / Rendertron.

-Lightweight headless rendering service that turns any HTTP(S) page into a cleaned, SEO-friendly HTML snapshot.
+Lightweight headless renderer that turns any HTTP(S) page into a cleaned, SEO-friendly HTML snapshot.
 It drives headless Chromium via Puppeteer, strips noise, injects JSON-LD metadata, and exposes a tiny HTTP API for downstream pipelines.

 ## Highlights